Baseball at the 2023 Pan American Games

-Baseball at the 2023 Pan American Games is scheduled to be held from October 21 to 27.
+Baseball competitions at the 2023 Pan American Games in Santiago, Chile are scheduled to be held from October 18 to 28.
 The venue for the competition is the Baseball and Softball Center, located in Cerillos, a suburb of Santiago.

 A total of eight men's teams (each consisting of up to 24 players) will compete.
 Thus, a total of 192 athletes are scheduled to compete.